-Discipline and Global Ratio Minimums
+Discipline and Global Ratio Minimums (Table 3-1)

 - Normally, a minimum of 40 percent of a school's faculty resources are SA and 90 percent are SA+PA+SP+IP at the global level (i.e., across the entire accredited unit) and in disciplines defined by the school in alignment with degrees or majors.
-Where a school maintains generalist degrees (e.g., BBA, General Business, MBA, etc.) with associated concentrations/areas of focus, then areas of concentration/areas of focus should normally be treated like disciplines with respect to meeting ratios.
-Schools that emphasize research master's and doctoral degree programs are expected to have higher percentages of SA faculty, maintain a strong focus on SA faculty, and place high emphasis on faculty who undertake scholarly activities to maintain SA status as consistent with their peer institutions and their mission. - The ratio of SA faculty at the discipline level may be less than the 40 percent minimum if the school makes appointments to drive new, innovative, or interdisciplinary
+Where a school maintains generalist degrees (e.g., BBA, General Business, MBA, etc.) with associated concentrations/areas of focus, then areas of concentration/areas of focus should normally be treated like disciplines with respect to meeting ratios. - Schools that emphasize research master's and doctoral degree programs are expected to have higher percentages of SA faculty, maintain a strong focus on SA faculty, and place high emphasis on faculty who undertake scholarly activities to maintain SA status as consistent with their peer institutions and their mission. - In disciplines where the school does not offer any degree programs or majors, the 40 percent SA ratio is not expected as a norm since those faculty would be supporting other degree programs.
+However, the 90% minimum is expected in all disciplines, whether or not a degree or major is offered, as this reflects the overall qualification status within a discipline and globally.

-- initiatives.
+- Special notes related to Standard 3 ratios: - For accredited schools, the ratio of SA faculty at the discipline level may be less than the 40 percent minimum if the school makes appointments to drive new, innovative, or interdisciplinary initiatives.
 In these instances, the burden is on the school to make its case as to how it maintains high-quality outcomes.
-Peer review judgment and discretion is called upon to determine when such exceptions are appropriate. - In disciplines where the school does not offer any degree programs or majors, the 40 percent SA ratio is not expected as a norm since those faculty would be supporting other degree programs. - "Additional" Faculty (A) should not exceed 10 percent of the school's overall faculty or within each discipline. - In all cases where the school does not align with the faculty sufficiency and qualification guidelines at the discipline (in cases where degree programs or majors are offered) or global level, the school must make its case through demonstration of high-quality, evidence-based programs, student learning outcomes, and evidence of learner and/or employer satisfaction as appropriate.
-The peer review team will consider such departures on a case-by-case basis and employ professional judgment when these guidelines are not met.
+Peer review judgment and discretion is called upon to determine when such exceptions are appropriate. - For accredited schools where the school does not align with the faculty sufficiency and qualification guidelines at the discipline (in cases where degree programs or majors are offered) or global level, the school must make its case through demonstration of high-quality, evidence-based programs, student learning outcomes, and evidence of learner and/or employer satisfaction as appropriate.
+The peer review team will consider such departures on a case-by-case basis and employ professional judgment when these guidelines are not met. - Schools seeking initial accreditation are expected to substantially meet the faculty qualifications and faculty sufficiency ratios for all of Standard 3, including the 40% SA ratio across disciplines for which a degree, major or concentration (for generalist degrees) are offered and for the school overall.
+Initial schools would not normally be in alignment with Standard 3 by coupling lower SA ratios with high-quality outcomes, as is acceptable for schools that have already attained accreditation.